Communities

 @interested Not necessarily.
 The halacha is that a woman who issues blood because of the menstrual cycle is tamei.
 The details of what happens inside the body do not matter.
 In any case, laws of the torah cannot be changed.

-interested‭ wrote over 3 years ago · edited over 3 years ago
+interested‭ wrote almost 4 years ago · edited almost 4 years ago

 @sabbahillel They certainly do.
 Not everytime is the woman tomai because some blood is not considered dam nidda or from the menstrual cycle even coming from the womb.
 That depends on doctors not on laws of the torah.
 You had better go to your rabbi and find out.
 In plain English there are heterim which depend on doctors.

-interested‭ wrote over 3 years ago · edited over 3 years ago
+interested‭ wrote almost 4 years ago · edited almost 4 years ago

 A pity only five have seen my post.
 It deserves a much wider audience.
 It is so important.
 And means no one is keeping nidda today.
 That is a fact which one cant argue with, to which the only answer is that they never kept it and therefore dont have to keep it today either.
 Which is really my question 'is that right'.
 Comments are supposed to explain questions.